Moe (band): History

-On November 21, 1996, at The Bayou, in Washington DC, Vinnie Amico made his debut behind the drumkit and has continued in that position ever since.
-In 1998 the band really hit their stride as a four-piece, playing nearly 100 shows and recording their fourth album, Tin Cans And Car Tires.
+On November 21, 1996, at The Bayou, in Washington D.C., Vinnie Amico made his debut behind the drumkit and has continued in that position ever since.
+In 1998, the band really hit their stride as a four-piece, playing nearly 100 shows and recording their fourth album, Tin Cans And Car Tires.
 In early 1999, Jim Loughlin returned to the lineup on percussion, vibraphone, xylophone, flute, backup bass, acoustic guitar, vocals, and washboard.
 Since January 23, 1999, the band Moe has officially been Al Schnier, Chuck Garvey, Rob Derhak, Vinnie Amico, and Jim Loughlin.

 Signing with Sony/550 Music, Moe released their third album, No Doy in 1996, and 1998 saw the release of Tin Cans And Car Tires, which featured Vinnie Amico's first recordings with the band.
 Upon leaving Sony in 2000, Moe revived Fatboy Records and issued its second live album, L. In 2001, Moe launched the Warts & All series of complete live performances, released as multi-CD sets.
 Six such volumes were released between 2001-2008, on Fatboy Records, before the series was retitled Dr. Stan's Prescription, for two further volumes.

 2001 also saw the release of Dither, which featured several road-tested originals as well as a cover of "In a Big Country", by Scottish rockers Big Country, while 2002 brought forth the Christmas album, Season's Greetings from Moe, featuring two original seasonal songs as well as several holiday standards.

 For 2003's Wormwood and 2007's The Conch Moe utilized several live recordings of new songs as the foundation for studio experimentation, with the results mimicking the band's freewheeling live performances.
-The ninth Moe album, 2008's Sticks & Stones, focused primarily on material that had never been performed live - a first for the band.
+The ninth Moe album, 2008's Sticks & Stones, focused primarily on material that had never been performed live, a first for the band.
 Moe released their first "best-of" in 2010, Smash Hits Volume One, which features re-recordings of songs from the Sony era, as well as tracks from their more recent albums.
 2012 found Moe inking a deal with Sugar Hill Records and releasing their tenth album, What Happened To The La Las, while No Guts No Glory followed in 2014.

 Moe announced an indefinite hiatus beginning August 1, 2017, while bassist Rob Derhak underwent treatment for oropharyngeal cancer.
 Derhak was declared cancer-free in December 2017 which coincided with Moe announcing a 2018 return to live performance.

 Moe returned to the stage, at the Capitol Theatre in Port Chester, New York, on February 2, 2018, and have since resumed a regular touring schedule.
 Schnier has said that Derhak has brought a new perspective to the band in light of his life-threatening illness since his return.